Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model

 \subsection{Qualitative Results on Real Word Scenes}

 We next demonstrate that Ub4D works well on real-world scenes.
-Figure~\ref{fig:mega_qualitative} visualizes our \textit{RealCactus} sequence depicting a dancing cactus and the \textit{Humanoid} sequence where a person is moving their arms and legs.
-Although in both cases the dynamic scenes contain large deformations, our method robustly and accurately reconstructs individual frame geometries, which also contain medium frequency details.
-We refer to our supplement for further visualizations.
+Fig.~\ref{fig:mega_qualitative} visualizes our \textit{RealCactus} sequence depicting a dancing cactus toy and the \textit{Humanoid} sequence where a person is moving their arms and legs.
+Although in both cases the dynamic scenes contain large deformations, Ub4D robustly and accurately reconstructs individual frame geometries, which also contain medium frequency details.